 Music Director & Conductor

-In addition to his schedule with LexPhil, Maestro Terrell is sough after as a guest conductor across the country.
-Terrell has led performances with many prestigious international organizations including Opera Colorado, Minnesota Opera, Minnesota Orchestra, Rotterdam Philharmonic, Hong Kong Sinfonietta, Milwaukee Symphony, Spoleto Festival, Colorado Symphony, Naples Philharmonic, Eugene Symphony, Richmond Symphony, South Dakota Symphony, Sun River Music Festival and the Kalamazoo Symphony.
-Recent debuts include the Rochester Philharmonic, Bloomington Camerata Orchestra and El Paso Opera.
+Terrell has led with many prestigious international organizations including Opera Colorado, Minnesota Opera, Minnesota Orchestra, Rotterdam Philharmonic, Philadelphia Orchestra, Rochester Philharmonic, Hong Kong Sinfonietta, Milwaukee Symphony, Aspen Music Festival, Spoleto Festival, Naples Philharmonic, Eugene Symphony, Richmond Symphony, South Dakota Symphony, Kalamazoo Symphony, Wheeling Symphony, Amarillo Symphony, and El Paso Opera.

-Previously, Terrell served as Resident Conductor of the Charleston Symphony Orchestra where he was artistic director and conductor of the Backstage Pass Series, Pops Series and Out of the Box concerts.
-While Assistant Conductor of Minnesota Orchestra from 1998-2003, Terrell conducted hundreds of the Minnesota Orchestraís performances, including Casual Classics, Pops, Family Concerts, Young Peopleís Concerts, Composerís Institute and Sommerfest Concerts.
+Previously, Maestro Terrell served as Resident Conductor and Director of Education for the Charleston Symphony Orchestra, leading all the orchestra’s diverse programming such as the Backstage Pass Series, Pops Series, and Out of the Box concerts.
+While Assistant Conductor of Minnesota Orchestra from 1998-2003, Terrell conducted hundreds of the Minnesota Orchestra’s performances including Casual Classics, Pops, Family Concerts, Young People’s Concerts, Composer’s Institute, and Sommerfest Concerts.
+Mr. Terrell made his subscription performance debut in March 2002 when filling in last minute for ailing conductor, Hans Vonk.
+He also conducted the orchestra’s opera productions of Bernstein’s CANDIDE, and Menotti’s AMAHL AND THE NIGHT VISITORS.

-In the summer of 2000, Terrell was chosen as a fellowship conductor for the inaugural season of the American Academy of Conducting at the Aspen Music Festival under Music Director, David Zinman.
-At the conclusion of that summer, he was awarded the Aspen Conducting Prize, and award only given for exemplary musicianship and promise.
+A native of Michigan, Maestro Terrell is a graduate of Western Michigan University, and the University of Minnesota in orchestral conducting.
+In 2000, Terrell was chosen as a fellowship conductor for the inaugural season of the American Academy of Conducting at the Aspen Music Festival under Music Director, David Zinman.
+He has participated in master classes with such distinguished conductors as Leonard Slatkin, Robert Spano, Jorma Panula, and David Robertson.
+At Aspen, he was awarded the prestigious Conducting Prize from David Zinman, an award recognizing exemplary musicianship and promise.